Two42 Leadership Commitment

 2. The leader must be in a Bible study.
-(All leaders are required to participate in the leader’s meetings, this serves as your Bible study.)
+All leaders are required to participate in a weekly small group.
 Leaders must also be committed to personal time with the Lord on a regular basis, and be an active participant in Two42.

-3. The leader must commit to regular weekend service attendance at Brazos Fellowship.
+4. The leader must commit to regular weekend service attendance at Brazos Fellowship.
 Community is more than just a trendy word.
 It is a necessary reality for each of us as we grow in our relationship with Christ.
 It is critical that we join together with each other on a regular basis to grow.
 Brazos Fellowship must be your church home and you must commit to attending weekly on Sundays.

-7. Leadership positions are year-long commitments.
+8. Leadership positions are year-long commitments.
 If you are applying for a position in the fall, you are committing to lead in both the fall and spring semesters.
-On a case-by-case basis, returning leaders may be able to lead for a semester only.
+On a case-by-case basis, returning leaders may be able to lead for a semester only if you are graduating.

 Leader Lifestyle Commitment

 1. The leader agrees to live a life of integrity no matter where they are.
 Similarly, encourage the young men to be self-controlled.
 In everything set them an example by doing what is good.
 In your teaching show integrity, seriousness and soundness of speech that cannot be condemned, so that those who oppose you may be ashamed because they have nothing bad to say about us.
 (Titus 2:6-8)